 Step 8 – Sign and Notarize

 Some states require the buyer and seller to sign in the presence of a notary public for the form to be valid.
-If your state doesn’t require boat bills of sale to be notarized, it’s still a good idea to have another adult witness the deal in case a dispute arises.
+If your state doesn’t require boat bills of sale to be notarized, it’s still a good idea to have a notary witness the deal in case a dispute arises.

-After the sale is complete, make a copy of the bill of sale for your records.
+After the sale is complete, make a copy of the signed form for your records.
 The buyer should keep the original copy for registration purposes.

 How to Write a Boat Bill of Sale